MISSION

 `/a2a` is the slash interface to the agent2agent inter-session message bus.

-It claims (`open`) an inbox name, dispatches a backgrounded Task agent that
+It claims (`open`) an inbox name and (on Tier-1 platforms) dispatches a single

-every completion so newly arriving messages surface within ~3s WITHOUT any
+Newly arriving messages surface within ~3s WITHOUT any user-visible polling

 The slash command is the **only** sanctioned entry point for the watch